dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 Must have properties:

 :datamodel: is the db abstraction layer.
-Initialize it with your model and sqlalchemy session
+Initialize it with your view's model.

 Optional properties: